Azure/data-api-builder/docs/configuration-file.md

 }
 ```

+> **IMPORTANT**: A table must have a primary key and that primary key must be created on a single column

 View are supported and when exposing a view it is required to specify which fields will be used as primary keys:

 ```json